 Zakynthos is full of culture; some historical, some more modern.
 Whether it is Traditional Festivals, places of interest to visit, or museums to explore there is lots for visitors to learn about Zakynthos and its vast and interesting history.

-As with other areas of Greece, Zakynthos hosts many festivals.
+As with other areas of Greece, Zakynthos hosts many traditional festivals.
 These festivals are an integral and important part of both Greece’ and the islands traditions.
 Everyone looks forward to them every year, and they show just how important it is to honour the islands heritage and keep Greek culture alive.

 Carnival takes place seven weeks before Greek orthodox Easter.
 The Carnival has been taking place on the island for generations.
 Parts of it stretch back to the Venetian era.
 Still very traditional, it follows the themes of the original Carnival, combined with more modern ones.
 Zakynthos Carnival is followed by Clean Monday (Kathara Deftera) – kite-flying day, which signals the beginning of fasting Lent.